Stechie-tech/Stechie-tech.github.io/README.md

 Responsive navigation menu for mobile devices

 File Structure
-C

 portfolio/
 ├── index.html          # Main HTML file
 ├── styles.css          # Main CSS stylesheet
 ├── stella.png          # Profile image
 ├── Personal finances.jpg # Project image
 ├── chatbot.webp        # Project image
-└── My CV.pdf           # Resume/CV (not included in repo)
+└── My CV.pdf           # Resume/CV

 Browser Support
-The portfolio is designed to work in all modern browsers including:
+The portfolio is designed to work in all modern browsers

-Chrome

-Firefox

-Safari

-Edge

 License
 This project is open source and available for personal use.
-Please credit the original author if you use significant portions of the code.

 Contact
-For any questions or suggestions, please contact Stella Murithi at:
+For any questions or suggestion reach me on:

 Email: kathuremurithi20@gmail.com